 If you would have told me a year ago I’d be self-employed, I wouldn’t have believed you.

-I was sure my path to success was to slowly climb the ranks as an employee, and one day finally reach the top in my 40s or 50s.
+I was sure my path to success was to slowly climb the ranks as an employee, and one day finally reaches the top in my 40s or 50s.
 I was taught at a young age that patience and persistence were key when it came to attaining success, and I made sure to practice those virtues when I started my career.

 After 7 Years in the Corporate World, I Hardly Made a Dent